atrocore/atrocore/docs/01.atrocore/03.administration/13.user-interface/03.labels/index.md

 ![Display Labels in Content Language](./_assets/Display_Labels_in_Content_Language.png){.medium}

+Like multilingual fields, labels can be translated using automatic translation based on machine translation engines, provided by the [Translations](https://store.atrocore.com/en/translations/20191) module.

 ## Label Fields

 - **Code**: Unique identifier for the label (e.g., `Action.fields.actions`, `Action.messages.executeNow`).
 Do not change it, as this field must match internal system keys for the label to be used by the application.